 Why “Radio Africa”?

-The name comes from Eskender’s experience growing up in Ethiopia with very few outlets for popular music and sports.
-Only one household per neighborhood might have a radio and kids would gather and listen to soccer matches and music, sharing laughter, conversation, and snacks.
+The name comes from Eskender’s experience growing up in Gonder, Ethiopia with very few outlets for listening to media.
+Only one household per neighborhood might have a radio and as a kid, he would gather to listen to soccer matches and music, sharing laughter, conversation, and snacks.

-When you dine with us, you will enjoy a seasonal, nutritionally well-balanced meal that always includes organic vegetables, greens, grains, nuts, wild fish, shellfish and fruit, accompanied by fine herbs and spices.
+When you dine with us, you will enjoy a seasonal, nutritionally well-balanced meal that always includes organic vegetables, greens, grains, nuts, wild fish, shellfish, and fruit, accompanied by herbs and spices.

-In 2012, Radio Africa opened its first restaurant in San Francisco’s Bayview District.
-We look forward to serving you in our new home.
+We look forward to serving you in our home.